rokucommunity/brighterscript/readme.md

 This project also contributes a class that aligns with Microsoft's [Language Server Protocol](https://microsoft.github.io/language-server-protocol/), which makes it easy to integrate `brightscript` with any IDE that supports the protocol.
 We won't go into more detail here, but you can use the `LanguageServer` class from this project to integrate into your IDE.
 The [vscode-brightscript-language](https://github.com/twitchbronbron/vscode-brightscript-language) extension uses this LanguageServer class for Visual Studio Code support.

 ## Changelog
 [Click here](CHANGELOG.md) to view the changelog.

+## Special Thanks
+Special thanks to the [brs](https://github.com/sjbarag/brs) project for its fantastic work on its blazing fast BrightScript parser.
+It was used as the foundation for the BrighterScript parser.